-All the solid magnesium bydroxide, which was responsible for the milky appearance of the mixture, has dissolved, and the solution is clear.
+All the solid magnesium hydroxide, which was responsible for the milky appearance of the solution, has dissolved, resulting in the solution's clarity.
 The red color is due to the universal indicator, which is red in the presence of an acid, in this case the excess hydrochloric acid.